conda-forge/pybind11-feedstock/recipe/pybind11_exception_rtti_test/README.md

 Going forward, we want to run this pybind11-based test each time we build libcxx for osx using the conda `downstreams` feature.

+The code here is a simplified version of the code in ` lsst/pex_exceptions`.

 ### install your env

 ```bash